-When it comes to making travel plans, customers are bypassing travel agents and going straight to the internet to book their holidays, business trips and weekends away.
-There’s a wealth of choice, of course.
-But that can often leave the customer overwhelmed.
+These days, customers are bypassing travel agents and going online to book their holidays, business trips and weekends away.
+There’s a wealth of choice, of course, but that can often leave customers overwhelmed.
 What’s the best travel company to choose?
 Who can they trust?
 What brands are they familiar with?

 “PR Superstar helped us identify the most appropriate media outlets and brought us top quality national and international coverage across a range of platforms.
 This exposure enabled us to grow sales rapidly.
 If you’re looking for reliable, quality PR for your business, I wholeheartedly recommend Jill Kent.” – Andrew Clayton, CEO, Laura Ashley Hotels and Corus Hotels

-As part of the travel PR campaign for Laura Ashley hotels, I invited journalists to stay at the hotel and carried out intensive media relations, calling and emailing journalists on national and international newspapers, glossy magazines and high-ranking websites, as well as specialist travel publications.
-The campaign attracted global coverage with numerous full-page and half-page features in newspaper travel sections including The New York Times and The South China Morning Post.
+Although they had numerous travel PR companies to choose from, Laura Ashley Hotels opted to work with PR Superstar because they wanted to see results – and fast.
+So as part of a comprehensive travel PR campaign, I invited journalists to stay at the hotel and carried out intensive media relations, calling and emailing journalists on national and international newspapers, glossy magazines and high-ranking websites, as well as specialist travel publications.
+The campaign attracted global coverage with numerous full-page and half-page features in newspaper travel sections including The FT, The New York Times and even The South China Morning Post.
 Read more.

 How can a travel PR campaign benefit your travel business?